MicrosoftDocs/connected-spaces/articles/web-app-insights-summary-pages.md

 ![Busiest entrance card](media/analytics-35.PNG "Busiest entrance card")

-The subscript details how much of the total display footfall came through the illustrated side.
+The subscript in the card details how much of the total display footfall came through the illustrated side.

 **Busiest exit.** This card highlights the side of the display effectiveness zone through which most people exited, using the friendly name assigned to the side.

 ![Busiest exit card](media/analytics-36.PNG "Busiest exit card")

-The subscript details how much of total display footfall came through that side.
+The subscript in the card details how much of total display footfall came through that side.

 **[Display 1] display footfall.** This graph shows footfall into Display 1 for the selected time frame, compared to the average footfall, represented by the dashed line for Display 1 during the selected time frame.